bkomuves/nanohs/README.md

 ====================================================

-The goal of this experiment is to create a self-hosting lambda calculus compiler (and interpreter).
+The goal of this experiment is to create a self-hosting lambda calculus compiler (and interpreter) in a minimal amount of Haskell-style code.

-The language is (strict) lambda calculus + data constructors + simple pattern matching.
+The language is (strict) lambda calculus + data constructors + simple pattern matching + recursive lets.
 The syntax is chosen so that a program can be also a valid Haskell program at the same time (this makes development much easier).

 Haskell features like type signatures, data type declarations and imports are parsed, but then ignored.